softworkz/emby-wiki/Latest-Items.md

 `/Users/{UserId}/Items/Latest?IncludeItemTypes=Episode&Limit=20&IsPlayed=false&GroupItems=true`

-The result will then be a list of Series groupings, that is.
+The result will then be a list of Series groupings.
 Now suppose the user clicks a Series in order to see the 4 episodes behind the grouping.
 This is achieved via:

 `/Users/{UserId}/Items/Latest?Limit=4&IsPlayed=false&GroupItems=false&ParentId={SeriesId}`